 Also known as Ila Alasepo by the Yoruba people in Nigeria.
-This soup is made from the okra fruit usually or blended with some spices.
-The soup is usally cooked with palm oil although some opt for an oil-less soup.
-It is incredibly tasty when cooked with sea animals such as prawns, crabs, and so on.
-Eat with Fufu, Amala, Garri, pounded yam
+This soup is made from the okra vegetable and could be blended with some spices.
+The soup is usually cooked with palm oil although some opt for an oil-less soup.
+It is incredibly tasty when cooked with sea animals such as prawns, crabs and so on.
+Eat with Fufu, Amala, Garri, pounded yam.

 Miyan Taushe and Tuwo Shinkafa

 Tuwo is also known as ‘rice fufu’ because it’s made from rice rather than cassava.
-Miyan Taushe is a soup popular in northern Nigeria made from the pumpkin fruit.
-The soup which also incorporates grounded peanuts , spices and the sorrel leaf is the perfect blend of sweet and tangy.
+Miyan Taushe is one of the delicious Nigerian dishes to date.
+It’s a soup popular in northern Nigeria made from the pumpkin fruit.
+The soup which also incorporates ground peanuts, spices and the sorrel leaf is the perfect blend of sweet and tangy.

 Jollof Rice is the mother of all Nigerian dishes.
 Nigerians love Jollof rice so much that you would think the food originated in Nigeria.
 Tasting it might also lead you to believe that because it is yummy, spicy and rich in taste.
 It can be eaten plain or with coleslaw and plantains on the side.

 Side note: you can get the best Jollof rice at Nigerian parties.